TrueOS

 TrueOS (formerly PC-BSD or PCBSD) is a discontinued Unix-like, server-oriented operating system built upon the most recent releases of FreeBSD-CURRENT.

 Up to 2018 it aimed to be easy to install by using a graphical installation program, and easy and ready-to-use immediately by providing KDE SC, Lumina, LXDE, MATE, or Xfce as the desktop environment.
 In June 2018 the developers announced that since TrueOS had become the core OS to provide a basis for other projects, the graphical installer had been removed.
-Graphical end-user-orientated OSes formerly based on TrueOS were GhostBSD and Trident.
+Graphical end-user-oriented OSes formerly based on TrueOS were GhostBSD and Trident.
 TrueOS provided official binary Nvidia and Intel drivers for hardware acceleration and an optional 3D desktop interface through KWin, and Wine is ready-to-use for running Microsoft Windows software.
 TrueOS was also able to run Linux software in addition to FreeBSD Ports collection and it had its own .txz package manager.
 TrueOS supported OpenZFS and the installer offered disk encryption with geli.

 Development of TrueOS ended in 2020.